August 2024 (1 month ago)

 There’s too much slop on website homepages

 We can extend the shop analogy to the body sections as well: adding a bunch of Twitter testimonials, random pictures of the app with text, other companies’ logos, and Loom videos tell me very little about whether I’d want to use it.
 Website landing pages now seem much too long.
-The forefront and quality of the shop is all you need to keep looking.
+I already have a good idea of the quality of the product after the first impression, so it’s not necessary to create bloated landing pages when something short will do.

 alt text